graph-genome/MatrixTubeMap/README.md

 ### A JavaScript module for the visualization of genomic sequence graphs.
 It automatically generates a "tube map"-like visualization of sequence graphs which have been created with [vg](https://github.com/vgteam/vg).

 ##Running Frontend and Backend Separately
+This branch's aim is to separate the server side code from the client side code.
+This involves a slightly different server start.
-Run once when you clone:
+Run once when you clone the repo:
 ```
 cd backend
 npm install